haitranquang-official/Viettel-Digital-Talent-Program-2022/Practice-6/Tran-Quang-Hai/Microservices or monoliths.md

 <figcaption align="center"><i>List of repositories</i></figcaption>

 ### Each microservice can be developed by one single developer, and he/she can use whatever language that he/she feels confident about.

-### Also, for microservice projects that are developed by a team, communication becomes very important (in my case there are 10 people), so we need to use a different way to distribute the tasks and track the progress
+### Also, for microservice projects that are developed by a team, communication becomes very important (in my case there are 10 people), so we need to use a different way to distribute the tasks and track the progress, and Jira was the chosen one.

 <figure>
 <img src="imgs/4-Microservices Second - Communication.png" style="width:100%"></img>
-<figcaption align="center"><i>Jira</i></figcaption>
+<figcaption align="center"><i>Jira EPIC</i></figcaption>
 </figure>

 <div class="pagebreak" />